jaumemoral/xbmc-shotwell/README.md

 Install

+* Go to System > Add-on manager and install from zip using the latest release
-* Unzip plugin and copy "plugin.image.shotwell" in "addons" folder (in Linux in $HOME/.xbmc)
+* Also you get the latest source code and replace contents of the "plugin.image.shotwell" folder in ~/.kodi/addons

 Older Versions